Preparing to Develop a Google App for PHP Application

 Creating a project stub of a Google App Engine for PHP application

-- In the Application ID text box, type the identifier of your application as you specified it on the Create application page.
+In the Application ID field, type the identifier of your application as you specified it on the Create application page.

-- In the SDK directory test box, specify the path to the folder where the Google App Engine SDK for PHP is installed.
+In the SDK directory field, specify the path to the folder where the Google App Engine SDK for PHP is installed.

-- The location of the Python executable file.
-Type the path manually in the Python executable text box or click the Browse button and choose the Python executable in the dialog box that opens.
+The location of the Python executable file.
+Type the path manually in the Python executable field or click Browse and choose the Python executable in the dialog that opens.

-true to enable sending multiple, parallel requests, and the Script handlers url and script (with the value main.php).
+true value to enable sending multiple, parallel requests, and the Script handlers url and script (with the value main.php).

 Activating the Google App Engine support in an existing project